UPGREAT – Training Tool for Efficient Schools

 Project

-The project team develops training programmes for different target groups: local authorities, students of technical universities and vocational schools, young engineers, technical staff of local authorities, members of the civil society engaged with deep renovation efforts in their communities, and networks and associations of construction professionals and suppliers.
-The project team offers courses (four in Greece and three in Cyprus), focusing on school case studies, covering all target groups according to the needs of each country, making sure that each is sensitive to the site’s particularities and adapting the courses accordingly.
-The trainings are complemented by practical examples and on-site visits, so that participants gain a thorough understanding of retrofitting processes as well as of potential communication problems between design teams and construction teams.
-Thus, the project team provides the necessary skills to meet the demand for deep renovations that is continuously increasing as buildings age and climate goals’ deadlines approach.
-The trainings allow everybody involved in schools’ renovation processes to keep up with new developments in energy-efficient renovation and thus contribute to the sustainable transformation of Greece’s and Cyprus’s building sectors and to the overall EU climate targets.
+The project team developed training programs for different target groups: local authorities, students at technical universities and vocational schools, young engineers, technical staff of local authorities, members of the civil society engaged with deep renovation efforts in their communities, and networks and associations of construction professionals and suppliers.
+The project team offered a total of 18 training courses (6 in Cyprus, 12 in Greece) focusing on case studies in schools, covering all target groups according to the needs of each country, making sure that each is sensitive to the site’s particularities and adapting the courses accordingly.
+The training courses were complemented by practical examples and on-site visits, so that participants gained a thorough understanding of retrofitting processes as well as of potential communication problems between design teams and construction teams.
+Thus, the project team provided the necessary skills to meet the demand for deep renovations that were continuously increasing as buildings age and climate goals’ deadlines approach.
+The trainings allowed everybody involved in schools’ renovation processes to keep up with new developments in energy-efficient renovation and thus contribute to the sustainable transformation of Greece’s and Cyprus’s building sectors and to the overall EU climate targets.

 More about this project